dhunganaPradeep/Movie-Alchemy/README.md

 # [Movie Alchemy : Movie Recommendation System](https://moviealchemy.streamlit.app/)

 ## Overview
-Welcome to Movie Alchemy, a fourth-semester software engineering project.
-Powered by Python and Streamlit, it offers personalized movie recommendations using the TMDB dataset.
-Explore genres, get suggestions, and dive into the magic of Movie Alchemy!
+Welcome to Movie Alchemy, a Movie Recommendation System.
+It provides personalized movie suggestions based on the TMDB dataset and is powered by [Python](https://www.python.org/) and [Streamlit](https://streamlit.io/).
+It is a project completed in the fourth semester of my Software Engineering degree.
+Explore genres, get recommendations, and immerse yourself in the magic of Movie Alchemy!

 ## Technology Used
 ### 1. Python